Successful digital transformations lead to better customer and employee experiences, increased productivity, and improved profitability. Learn more.

 The pandemic was a wake-up call for organizations of every size and industry.
 Those that quickly pivoted using technology (e.g., eCommerce) remained agile and relevant during the global lockdowns and ensuing turmoil.

-As we emerge from the uncertainty and adjust to the new marketplace, many organizations are continuing their digital transformation journeys—or just getting started.
+Many organizations are continuing their digital transformation journeys—or just getting started.

 What Is Digital Transformation?